Here you can read album reviews, which are also available in JPG format. For any questions or requests you may have, contact Sakis Gouzonis.

 Sakis Gouzonis more often referred to as Sakis, is a multi-award-winning, Greek composer, orchestrator, arranger, producer and performer of electronic music.
 His electronic music is based on the idea of taking the listener on a journey full of emotions, giving the listener a whole new experience.
 In addition, his electronic music defies all borders and speaks to people of all nations and cultures in a unique and powerful way.

-Over the last seven years, without having any assistance from record labels, Sakis Gouzonis has released 7 successful studio albums, he has won a total of 7 international music awards and 3 international distinctions, and he has gained more than 550,000 fans in 220 countries.
+Over the last seven years, without having any assistance from record labels, Sakis Gouzonis has released 7 successful studio albums, he has won a total of 7 international music awards and 3 international distinctions, and he has gained more than 550,000 fans in 220 countries and territories.

 On 14 July 2014, Sakis Gouzonis released his 7th studio album titled Golden Heart in MP3 format.
 The album contains ten original tracks of electronic and cinematic music.
 All music tracks were composed, orchestrated, performed, recorded, mixed and mastered by Sakis Gouzonis in his recording studio located in Elassona, Greece.